kwhite2/git/lessons.md

 ## Making a Git Project Folder

 If you've worked through the command line session, you should see a `projects` folder on your desktop.
-Navigate into it with
+Navigate into it using the following command:
 ```
 cd projects
 ```
-If you don't have a projects folder on your desktop, create one with
+If you don't have a projects folder on your desktop, create one using the following command:
 ```
 mkdir projects
 ```
 From `Desktop`, navigate into your `projects` folder.
-Then create a `git-practice` folder with the below command:
+Then create a `git-practice` folder with the following command:
 ```
 mkdir git-practice
 ```
-Enter the new `git` folder with
+Navigate into the new `git` folder using the following command:
 ```
 cd git-practice
 ```